 We are currently on track to return 500,000 mature oysters to Mobile Bay by 2027.

 The program expanded and we invited more dock owners to participate.
-We expect to return 80,000 mature oysters to Mobile Bay in 2024.
+We returned more than 60,000 mature oysters to Mobile Bay in 2024.

 40,000 Mature Oysters returned to Mobile Bay